Downtown Reno Makeover

-This park has done wonders for downtown Reno, and some say started the redevelopment renaissance.
-Sure, there was a Riverwalk down there already and Wingfield Park, but the kayak park brought excitement to the river, combined with opening up the river banks for public access.
+This whitewater park has done wonders for downtown Reno, and some say started the redevelopment renaissance.
+Sure, there was a Riverwalk down there already and Wingfield Park, but the downtown whitewater park brought excitement to the river, combined with opening up the river banks for public access.

-Now nearly every summer day there are crowds of people enjoying the river, either by wading in it, rafting in it, kayaing or even swimming on a hot day.
+Now nearly every summer day there are crowds of people enjoying the river, either by wading in it, rafting in it, kayaking or even swimming on a hot day.

 Whitewater Park Attributes: